 Be sure to wear lots of sunscreen, drinks tons of water and use a hat and sunglasses for protection.

 There is no smoking allowed on Nacpan Beach and many other places in El Nido.
 You will see signs posted reminding visitors and locals alike that cigarettes cannot be smoked in these areas.

-Things to Do at Nacpan Beach
+What to Do at Nacpan Beach, El Nido

 Enjoy the warm waters of the Philippines and spend your day splashing around in the ocean!
 This beach is the perfect spot to just relax and enjoy being on holiday.
 The waves here are not big enough to go surfing so the locals recommend visiting Duli Beach if you want to surf.

 Before arrival in the Philippines check to see if you need a visa to enter.
 I use ivisa.com for all of my visa needs since they can provide a visa for you completely hassle free.